jacovdbergh/blogh/source/_posts/hosting-jigsaw-on-cloudflare.md

 When I started thinking about getting a blog up and running, I looked around for what existing frameworks and technologies existed.
 I wanted to get off the ground quickly, so settled for ripping a news content section from one of my old Laravel projects.

-I then told a colleague of mine, [George Boot](https://georgeboot.nl), about my intentions to start a blog, and he suggested Jigsaw.
+I then told a colleague of mine, [George Boot](https://georgeboot.nl), about my intentions to start a blog, and he suggested I use Jigsaw instead.

 ## Jigsaw